A Community-Owned Market

 Soon after, they found a small vacant store on Santa Monica Blvd.
-Co+opportunity opened its doors for business with $5,000 in capital and 20 paid up members.
+Co+opportunity opened its doors for business with $5,000 in capital and 20 paid up owners.
 Two months later they had 100 members.
 Store hours were 1:30pm to 6:30pm, Thursday through Saturday.
-Initially, the members did all the work as volunteers.
-The store was member-only at the time, and wasn’t open to the public.
+Initially, the owners did all the work as volunteers.
+The store was owner-only at the time, and wasn’t open to the public.
 With its health food focus, the buzz for Co+opportunity grew quickly.
-The original 20 members we began with in August 1974, grew to 400 members by September 1975.
+The original 20 owners we began with in August 1974, grew to 400 owners by September 1975.
 Of course, that meant sales increased as well!
-As sales grew, the need for a bigger store became very necessary.
+As sales grew, the need for a bigger store became necessary.

 Finding a new store for Co+opportunity was a very large task.
-After much deliberation and discussing of where most of the membership lived, the Co+op decided that the first choice for a location was to be in Santa Monica.
-The members wanted Co+opportunity to be a part of a specified community and for the Co+op to have a local impact.
-Santa Monica, with its defined city limits, its own City Council and smaller population (then 80,000 people), seemed a very livable city.
-It felt conducive to one of the Co+op's main purposes at the time.
-This was to bring to life with the recently adopted Seventh Co+op Principal: Concern for Community.
+After much deliberation and discussion about where most of the ownership lived, the co-op decided that the first choice for a location was to be in Santa Monica.
+The owners wanted Co+opportunity to be a part of a specific community, and for the co-op to have a local impact.

-The Co+op found a small place on 15th and Broadway, a quiet, commercial-industrial area in Santa Monica.
+The co-op found a small place on 15th and Broadway, a quiet, commercial-industrial area in Santa Monica.
 It was on a lot packed with Hertz rental trucks and used cars.
-By December 1976, the member count had risen to 800, and was averaging about $20,000 per week in sales.
-In anticipation of this growth, the Co+op had changed its status to a cooperative corporation in July 1976, and elected its first board of directors in September 1976.
+By December 1976, the owner count had risen to 800, and was averaging about $20,000 per week in sales.
+In anticipation of this growth, the co-op had changed its status to a cooperative corporation in July 1976, and elected its first board of directors in September 1976.

 The Origin of Our Name

-One day, some of the Co+op’s members were having a group meeting at the store.
+One day, some of the co-op’s owners were having a group meeting at the store.
 The front door was open because of the intense summer heat.
 At the point in the meeting when they were discussing the name, a young hippie came in and sat in the back of the room.
 He quietly listened to the discussion.
-After awhile, he finally said, “I’ve been listening to you all talk about this store as a great opportunity, and how it’s a Co+op - why not call it Co+opportunity?”
+After awhile, he finally said, “I’ve been listening to you all talk about this store as a great opportunity, and how it’s a co-op - why not call it Co+opportunity?”

 The vote was unanimous and Co+opportunity was born!

-Fortunately for everyone, Co+opportunity’s board took the brave step of hiring Will Simon and giving him real power as a General Manager.
-Will had the enviable task of plugging a hundred holes in a sinking organization before it could move forward again.
-Under a succession of active and constructive boards and with Will at the helm, Co+opportunity weathered a stormy period in the 1980’s to emerge as a healthy organization in the 1990’s, into the new millennium.
+Fortunately for everyone, Co+opportunity’s board took the step of hiring Will Simon and giving him real power as a General Manager.
+Will had the unenviable task of plugging holes in a sinking organization before it could move forward again.
+Under a succession of active and constructive boards and with Will at the helm, Co+opportunity weathered a stormy period in the 1980’s to emerge as a healthy organization in the 1990’s.

-Will retired in 2005, and our current General Manager Bruce Palma is helping to lead us into the future.
+Will retired in 2005.
+Our current, Interim General Manager is helping to lead us into the future with a second store that opened in Culver City August of 2017.
 Today, we’re a thriving Cooperative strong in community and support.
-We’ve survived the opening of other natural food stores closely around us like Whole Foods, Erewhon, Wild Oats and Trader Joes.
-We have over 10,000 active members and we’re open to the public.
-We do about a million dollars a year in business and have will have about 200 employees with the Culver City store!
+We’ve survived the opening of neighboring food stores like Whole Foods, Erewhon, Wild Oats and Trader Joes.
+We have over 12,000 current owners and we’re open to the public.
+We employ a staff of about 130 people between both stores!